Shougo/neobundle.vim/README.md

 Recommends:
 * [vimproc](https://github.com/Shougo/vimproc.vim) if you want to
-  install/update asynchronously in Unite insterface.
+  install/update asynchronously in Unite interface.

 Note: In :NeoBundleUpdate/:NeoBundleIstall commands, you can parallel update by vimproc, but you cannot do other work unlike Unite interface.